It Starts with Us: Reception

 By the end of its release day, the novel sold 800,000 copies, a number that includes pre-orders and first-day sales.
 It Starts with Us debuted at number one on The New York Times fiction best-seller list for the week ending October 22, 2022.
+It was the third best-selling novel of the year according to Publishers Weekly, selling a total of 1,885,351 copies.
+The next year it was the second best-selling novel of 2023, selling a total of 1,244,471 copies.

-In its starred review, Publishers Weekly called it a "stunning sequel" that showcases "the author's talent for creating nuanced and empathetic characters..."
+In its starred review, Publishers Weekly called it a "stunning sequel" that showcases "the author's talent for creating nuanced and empathetic characters".
 Kirkus Reviews wrote, "Through palpable tension balanced with glimmers of hope, Hoover beautifully captures the heartbreak and joy of starting over."
-Marianka Swain of The Daily Telegraph gave the novel 2 out of 5 stars, describing Hoover's writing quality as "closer to Fifty Shades of Grey, a strange mix of twee and graphic, plus the added irritant of solemn therapy-speak pronouncements."
+Marianka Swain of The Daily Telegraph gave the novel 2 out of 5 stars, describing Hoover's writing quality as "closer to Fifty Shades of Grey, a strange mix of twee and graphic, plus the added irritant of solemn therapy-speak pronouncements".
 Swain also lamented, "She [Hoover] favours blunt dialogue and inner monologues over description, subtext or character development."
 Alice Giddings of Metro wrote, "While it doesn't have the grit or the emotional pain and catharsis of the first book, Colleen's latest work is exactly what it needs to be, which is the light at the end of the tunnel."

-It Starts With Us was named W H Smith's Book of the Year for 2022.
+It Starts with Us was named WHSmith's Book of the Year for 2022.

+Film adaptation

+Justin Baldoni's Wayfarer Studios holds the rights to It Ends with Us and It Starts with Us after acquiring them in 2019.
+In August 2024, following the release of the film adaptation of It Ends with Us, director Justin Baldoni acknowledged the potential for a film adaptation of the sequel novel.
+However, he later stated that he would not return in his role as director, suggesting that Blake Lively direct the film instead.